Plant

 Taro (Colocasia esculenta) – Propagation, Problems, and Care

 Colocasia esculenta, mostly known as Taro, has a place with the Araceae family.
 The level of Taro is around 3-6 feet (91-183cm).
-It ordinarily has a principal tuber from which roots develop, covered with a few others tubers around it.
+It ordinarily has a principal tuber from which roots develop, covered with a few other tubers.
 It is a tropical plant with enormous leaves, is heart-formed like the ears of an elephant, and has a hint of lime green variety on top of it.
-The basic origin of Colocasia species is Asian Taro is generally eaten across all South Asian and African locales.
-Its corm tastes sweet and is frequently contrasted and potatoes.
+The basic origin of the Colocasia species is Asian Taro, which is generally eaten across all South Asian and African locales.
+Its corm tastes sweet and is frequently contrasted with potatoes.

 Colocasia esculenta Taro